MahmoudDawood/codewars/README.md

 ## Lessons Learned:

 Can't solve a problem? we'll get alot of those, the only thing to worry about is trying the best we could and trust the process.
-....can't solve it yet.. just give and quit maaan!
+....can't solve it yet.. just give up and quit maaan!